ProtagonistsWasTaken/crypto-versus/CODE_OF_CONDUCT.md

   address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
-* Creating a copy of the project and making a monetized version of the already free project

 ## Enforcement Responsibilities